 We have two different sets of weekly group lessons.
-The lessons are complementary with our Friday and Saturday parties.
+The lessons are complementary with our Saturday parties.
 Our lessons are built in a unique format, based on individual elements and not routines.
 Our 26 years of experience in the field enabled us to develop a system that we call “The Language of Couple Dancing”.
 We use this system to teach all the couple dances as a language, which is “spoken” between the partners by using lead and follow techniques, following the music and utilizing the knowledge of the steps and variations of each dance.
 Carousel

 We teach a variety of dances which include:

 - Ballroom – Latin: Cha Cha Cha, Rumba, Samba, Jive, Paso-Doble